juri-sinitson/process-docs/photo_en.md

 <!-- TOC --><a name="goals"></a>
 ## Goals
-1. Identify the best motif
+1. Identify the best motif, its best perspective - and, if applicable, the best lighting
 1. Joy for all participants during walks or hikes

 <!-- TOC --><a name="achieved-by-1"></a>
 ## Achieved by
-Identify the best background motif (within the blur).
-Determine the optimal level of background blur for that motif.
+Choose the ideal perspective for photographing the main subject to ensure the most pleasing (blurred) background and, if applicable, the best lighting.
+The appropriate degree of background blur is also selected for the subject.

-When walking or hiking with others, minimize the need for spontaneous waiting.
+When walking or hiking with other persons, minimize the need for spontaneous waiting.
 Remember which motifs require them to pause, and inform them in advance.
 Try to stay with the (sub)group to avoid missing out on conversations.

-When photographing fast-moving subjects (e.g. dance or sports) or quickly transitioning scenes (e.g. blowing on a dandelion), use continuous shooting.
+When photographing fast-moving subjects (e.g. dance or sports) or (quickly) transitioning subjects (e.g. blowing on a dandelion), use continuous shooting.
 Trigger it slightly before the key movement or transition begins.
 Note that some cameras support automatic premature continuous shooting, such as while focusing on the subject.

 When photographing, for example, a passing train, choose the best perspective before the action starts.